AurelienBesnier/photon_mapping/docs/source/guide.rst

 | To run the program, you need to install the tools by following this `guide <installing.html>`_.
 |
-| Activate the conda environment and run the program
+| Activate the conda environment and run the program.

 .. code-block:: bash

     conda activate env_name
     python main.py

-| The result is a .csv file saved in the folder ./result.
+| The result is a csv file saved in the folder ``./result``.
 This is an example of result.

 +-----+----------------+----------------+
 | id  | N_sim_600_655  | N_sim_655_665  |